Codemon72/Project-Travel-Blog/README.md

 #### World Map with Google Maps API

-- [ ] Use the Google Maps JavaScript API to display a world map.
+- [x] Use the Google Maps JavaScript API to display a world map.
-- [ ] For each blog post, put a marker on the map at the location of the post.
+- [x] For each blog post, put a marker on the map at the location of the post.
+  - [ ] center the map on the bounds of all markers
 - [ ] Add a menu bar with title (e.g. "Travel Blog") on the left and author (profile picture, name) on the right.

 #### Display Blog Posts at Location

-- [ ] Make the markers clickable: on click, show the blog post at that location as InfoWindow.
+- [x] Make the markers clickable: on click, show the blog post at that location as InfoWindow.
+- [ ] On click all pre-existing infowindows are closed
 - [ ] A blog post should contain:
   - [ ] image
-  - [ ] title
+  - [x] title
-  - [ ] text
+  - [x] text
   - [ ] author with name and image
   - [ ] date
   - [ ] location with city and country